dreymonde/MightyMapper/README.md

-# Mapper
+# MightyMapper

 [![Swift][swift-badge]][swift-url]
 [![License][mit-badge]][mit-url]

-**Mapper** is a tiny yet very powerful library which allows you to create custom strongly-typed instances from *any* kind of structured data (**JSON** and other data interchange formats, for example) with only a single initializer.
+**MightyMapper** is a tiny yet very powerful library which allows you to create custom strongly-typed instances from *any* kind of structured data (**JSON** and other data interchange formats, for example) with only a single initializer.
 And vice versa - with only a single method.

-**Mapper** extensively uses power of Swift generics and protocols, dramatically reducing the boilerplate you have to write.
-With **Mapper**, mapping is a breeze.
+**MightyMapper** extensively uses power of Swift generics and protocols, dramatically reducing the boilerplate you have to write.
+With **MightyMapper**, mapping is a breeze.

-The maing advantage of **Mapper** is that you don't need to write multiple initializers to support mapping from different formats (if you've done it before - you know what I mean), thus eliminating the boilerplate and leaving only the core logic you need.
-With **Mapper** your code is safe and expressive.
+The maing advantage of **MightyMapper** is that you don't need to write multiple initializers to support mapping from different formats (if you've done it before - you know what I mean), thus eliminating the boilerplate and leaving only the core logic you need.
+With **MightyMapper** your code is safe and expressive.

-And while reducing boilerplate, **Mapper** is also amazingly fast.
+And while reducing boilerplate, **MightyMapper** is also amazingly fast.
 It doesn't use reflection, and generics allows the compiler to optimize code in the most effective way.

-**Mapper** itself is just a core mapping logic without any implementations.
-To actually use **Mapper**, you also have to import one of Mapper-conforming libraries.
+**MightyMapper** itself is just a core mapping logic without any implementations.
+To actually use **MightyMapper**, you also have to import one of Mapper-conforming libraries.
 You can find a current list of them [here](#mapper-compatible-libraries).
-If you want to support **Mapper** for your data types, checkout [Adopting Mapper](#adopting-mapper) short guide.
+If you want to support **MightyMapper** for your data types, checkout [Adopting Mapper](#adopting-mapper) short guide.

-**Mapper** is deeply inspired by Lyft's [Mapper](https://github.com/lyft/mapper).
+**MightyMapper** is deeply inspired by Lyft's [Mapper](https://github.com/lyft/mapper).
 You can learn more about the concept behind their idea in [this talk](https://realm.io/news/slug-keith-smiley-embrace-immutability/).

 ## Showcase